 Thanks to the support of thousands of people through this innovative and effective partnership, lands on both sides of Interstate 90 now feature old-growth forests, critical wildlife habitat, and well-loved hiking trails.

 Another remarkable coalition is building off The Partnership’s work to protect a thriving wildlife corridor.
 Thanks to our I-90 Wildlife Corridor Campaign, which includes the I-90 Wildlife Bridges Coalition, two new underpasses under I-90 at Gold Creek are constructed and being used by wildlife.

-The state's first wildlife bridge begins construction in 2015, reconnecting habitat for wildlife north to south across I-90 in Washington's Cascades.
-Learn more.
+Construction for the state’s first wildlife bridge began in 2015.
+The Keechelus Wildlife Overcrossing will continue to reconnect habitat for wildlife north to south across I-90 in Washington’s Cascades.